-Right now, there isn't any research to support the claim that colonic irrigation is an effective tool for improving gut health.
+Right now, there isn't any research to support the claim that colonic irrigation is a useful tool for improving gut health.
 This doesn't mean it can't provide benefit, in particular in patients with chronic and stubborn gi issues, but there are risks involved.

-The mayo clinic states that colonic irrigation can increase risk of dehydration, bowel perforations, infection, and electrolyte imbalance.
-It's also contraindicated if you have diverticulitis, ulcerative colitis, crohn's, or hemorrhoids.
+The mayo clinic states that colonic irrigation can increase the risk of dehydration, bowel perforations, infection, and electrolyte imbalance.
+It's also contraindicated if you have diverticulitis, ulcerative colitis, Crohn's, or hemorrhoids.

 Supplements are the next most common colon cleanse option.
 Different formulas exist that contain laxatives to purge the bowel, enzymes to support the breakdown of foods, and herbs to cool inflammation.
 Purifying kits are commonly available at health food shops and stores.

 Juices should be combined with a healthy balanced diet.